alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 This article provides a guide for beginners to Apache NiFi, explaining what the software is about and guiding the user through its basic features and interface.

+If you would like to jump straight to a tutorial on how to use NiFi for a real use case, you can do it [here](https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md).

 ## Introduction

 ### What is NiFi for?